Skip to main content

 The Fight for Children Sports Medicine Center

+The Fight for Children Sports Medicine Center is changing how we nurture and care for student athletes.
 Our sports medicine and orthopaedic experts provide treatment and training that prevents injuries and helps kids reach their full potential.

 A $5 million investment from Fight for Children laid the groundwork for this leading-edge program in 2021.
 Your support will help us harness the power of community, sports and resilience to keep kids moving on the field, in the classroom and into their futures.

-Contact Morgan Milner at [email protected] to get started.
+Contact Shelley Cooke to get started.

 A surgeon poses for a photo with their 13-year-old patient.